digbmc/command-line/sections/text-editors.md

 ## Plain text

 For the purposes of communicating with machines and between machines, we need characters to be as flexible as possible.
-Plain text include characters of readable material but not graphical representation.
+Plain text includes characters of readable material but not graphical representation.

 According to the [Unicode Standard](https://www.unicode.org/versions/Unicode6.1.0/),